Last updated: March 21, 2017

 Circle is not a bank, and FDIC insurance does not protect you against the risk of our insolvency.
 Also, when you add funds to your Circle Account, it will take us approximately one business day to place your funds into a custodial account.
 Your funds will not be insured by the FDIC until we deposit them into the account we maintain at the FDIC-insured bank.

-Section 12 applies only to account balances held in bitcoin, not fiat currency.
+Section 12 applies only to account balances held in bitcoin, not U.S. Dollars.

 In the event that any bitcoin held in your account are lost or stolen as a result of a direct breach of Circle’s digital or physical storage facilities, the entire balance of your account is fully insured, subject to the terms and conditions of Circle’s insurance policy with Marsh Insurance.
 If your bitcoin are lost or stolen as a result of your own failure to maintain proper security protocols in accordance with Section 5, such loss is not covered by Circle’s insurance.
 Account balances held in bitcoin are not covered by Federal Deposit Insurance Company (FDIC) deposit insurance or any other government insurance scheme.